 Bottom line

-The post about DAS, NAS, and SAN highlights the basic (surface-level) explanation of types of storage devices used in business without going deep into the technicalities.
-Finally, it all depends on the business needs and costing while deploying the right storage plan in an enterprise environment.
+The post about DAS, NAS, and SAN highlights the basic (surface-level) explanation of the types of storage devices used in business without going deep into the technicalities.
+Finally, it all depends on the business needs and costs while deploying the right storage plan in an enterprise environment.

 Share Your Views: